 The Etude 100 student flute is a high-quality instrument with a silver-plated body and a beautiful C-foot.

-It has an offset G key that makes the flute very cute for users with smaller hands.
+An offset G key makes the flute very cute for users with smaller hands.
 The flute is beautiful and durable.

 It has a plastic case and may require some adjustment to the flute for proper installation.